pkrisz5/repscidocker-v000/README.md

       car
   ```

-  * `RUN` is a docker command the executes bash commands during building the image *n bash, you can chain commands together with `&&` *and split them onto multiple lines with* `\`.
+  * `RUN` is a docker command the executes bash commands during building the image in bash, you can chain commands together with `&&` and split them onto multiple lines with `\`.
 Everything must be done in noninteractive mode because the build is automated, you won’t be there to press “y” to continue.

   * It is good to test the building process locally, just go to the locally saved github repo in Windows PowerShell and run: